Get instant quote

 Use standard drill sizes for machining holes.

-Holes can be CNC machined quickly and accurately using standard drill bits.
-Nonstandard sizes require an additional machining step, which increases cost.
-When possible, use through holes instead of blind holes because they are easier to machine.
+Holes can be CNC machined quickly and accurately with standard drill bits.
+Nonstandard diameters require an additional machining step, which increases cost.
+When possible, specify through holes instead of blind holes because they are easier to machine.

 Limit hole depth to four times the diameter.
-Deeper holes, up to about 10 times the diameter, are possible but will increase cost because they require longer machining time.
+Deeper holes, up to about 10 times the diameter, are possible but increase cost due to longer machining time.

 To minimize cost:

-• Size holes in 0.1 mm increments up to 10 mm, and in 0.5 mm increments for diameters above 10 mm.
+• Specify hole diameters in 0.1 mm increments up to 10 mm, and in 0.5 mm increments above 10 mm.

-Using standard thread sizes in your CNC designs helps reduce lead time.
-This shortens machining time and lowers overall cost.
+Using standard thread sizes in CNC designs reduces lead time, shortens machining time, and lowers overall cost.

 6. Only specify tolerances when necessary